Chaitalykundu/Web-Development/03-JavaScript/01-Basic/01-Introduction/01-theory.md

 JavaScript is used to create interactive websites.
 It is mainly used for:

 - modifying an HTML page dynamically.
+- changing the HTML contents or attributes
+- changing CSS style
+- hiding elements or showing the hidden html elements
 - validating user input
 - create cookies
 - Displaying date and time,